-I grew up having a deep hole in my heart.
+I grew up having a deep void in my heart.

 In high school, I battled with identity issues.
 But instead of opening up to someone about what I had been feeling, I tried to cover it up by performing well in school.
-Seeing people getting ridiculed for acting different than what was expected of them made me feel afraid.
+Seeing people getting ridiculed for acting differently made me feel afraid.
 I did everything I could and even entered a relationship prematurely just to dispel any possible doubts or suspicions about my gender identity.

-But when I went to college, I suddenly started to embrace the identity I thought I was running away from.
-I entered relationships that were not pleasing to the Lord, and did things that only pulled me away from God.
-I thought I had freedom by doing things that only pleased myself.
-But I was so wrong.
+When I went to college, however, I started to embrace the identity I thought I was running away from.
+I entered relationships that were not pleasing to the Lord and did things that pulled me away from Him.
+I thought I had freedom in doing things that only pleased myself.
+But I was wrong.

 In 2009, my classmates invited me to attend a youth service at Victory Fort.
 I started attending regularly without really taking things seriously nor having the heart to honor God with the way I lived my life.
 But things changed after a while.
 I started feeling empty while doing the things that gave me temporary joy.
 I grew tired of jumping from one relationship to another.
 I felt empty.
 I felt a deep longing in my heart.

 After I made a decision to follow Christ, He gave me the grace to withdraw from my old ways and led me to people who helped me grow in my faith.
 I attended discipleship classes and felt that He was preparing me to serve full-time in the ministry.
-Little did I know, He was actually preparing me for something bigger.
+I didn’t know that He was actually preparing me for something else.

-Before I went on a short-term missions trip abroad, I met Jill.
+Before I went on a short-term mission trip abroad, I met Jill.
 She was my schoolmate and she knew my past.
 Jill went through a lot in her family so I started praying for her.
 At that time, I was just asking God to help her grow in her faith and overcome her family’s plight.
-I did not know that eventually, I would ask God for something else.
+I did not know that eventually, I would ask God for more.

-During my missions trip, God dealt with my growing feelings for Jill.
+During my mission trip, God dealt with my growing feelings for Jill.
 I prayed and tried to run away from the idea of actually pursuing someone.
 I knew it would be difficult for her and for me.
-Jill knew everything about me; I feared that she would reject me because of my past.
+Jill knew everything about me, so I feared that she would reject me because of my past.
 But God gave me the courage to overcome all my doubts.
-After my missions trip, I admitted my feelings for Jill and told her about my intentions to pursue her.
+After my mission trip, I admitted my feelings for Jill and told her about my intentions to pursue her.

 We can live a life free from guilt and shame because we have a God who loves us no matter who we were and what we have done.
 Only He can take us from a place of pain and loneliness to a place full of His love and grace.
 We can start anew and move forward—no turning back.